The Rockville Centre

 The local charity chosen by the Parade Committee this year is the Greater New York Chapter of the Families of Spinal Muscular Atrophy (www.fsma.org), which is based in Rockville Centre.
 Spinal Muscular Atrophy (SMA) is a motor neuron disease that affects the voluntary muscles that are used for activities such as crawling, walking, head and neck control, and swallowing.
 A small group of parents started Families of SMA in 1984 to raise funds for SMA research to cure the disease and to support all affected families.
-Back then, very little was known about the disease, there was no family support services and thus very little hope.
-Today, Families of SMA have 26 chapters nationwide with over 65,000 members and supporters, and have raised and funded over $50 million for SMA research.
+Back then, very little was known about the disease, there were no family support services and thus very little hope.
+Today, Families of SMA have 26 chapters nationwide with over 65,000 members and supporters and have raised and funded over $50 million for SMA research.
 This funding has led to successful results and progress from basic research to drug discovery programs to clinical trials that now provide real hope for families and patients.
-The President of the Greater New York Chapter, Debbie Cuevas, a Rockville Centre resident, coordinates many fundraising, awareness and support functions for over 500 families within the Long Island / NYC area.
+The President of the Greater New York Chapter, Debbie Cuevas, a Rockville Centre resident, coordinates many fundraising, awareness, and support functions for over 500 families within the Long Island / NYC area.

 Mollie's Fund --- www.molliesfund.org